 Since crises can strike at any moment, it's wise to keep a firm in mind in case you need to suddenly reach out for help.
 Below are a few of the top crisis communication firms to choose from in the United States.

 SHERMAN is a PR company that focuses on capturing the voice of your customers.
 It conducts customer interviews and uses those responses to develop a communication plan that focuses on your customers' best interests.

 Once the plan is in place, SHERMAN will help you broadcast your content through the most effective mediums like social media, web copy, video, and email.

-Additionally, Trizcom PR also offers search engine optimization (SEO) services that can improve where and how your content is displayed on search engines.
+Additionally, the firm also offers search engine optimization (SEO) services that can improve where and how your content is displayed on search engines.

-Bigfish also offers media training services that teach employees at your company how to effectively engage with the media.
-This way your employees will be able to work with the media to improve your brand's image rather than allowing the press to control the story.
+The firm also offers media training services that teach employees at your company how to communicate in dire circumstances.
+This way your employees can work with the media to improve your brand's image, rather than allowing the press to control the story.

 To Survive a Crisis, You Need a Good Plan

 Crafting a crisis communication response before a crisis arises is one of the best safety nets you can provide to a company.
 Business doesn’t always go as planned, but it doesn’t have to stop when faced with a crisis.
 We hope you take these best practices into account when forming your own plan.